What’s new in malignant mesothelioma research and treatment?

 Mesothelioma remains a difficult cancer to treat, and doctors are constantly trying to improve on current approaches.
 The exact roles of surgery, radiation therapy, and chemotherapy in the treatment of mesothelioma are highly debated.
 Combinations of these treatments, called multimodality therapy, are now being tested and may provide the most promising option for some patients.
 Newer types of treatment now being studied may give patients and their doctors even more options.

 Another technique now being studied is photodynamic therapy (PDT).
 For this treatment, a light-activated drug is injected into a vein.
 The drug spreads throughout the body and tends to collect in cancer cells.
 A few days later (usually just after surgery for the mesothelioma), a special red light on the end of a tube is placed into the chest cavity.
 The light causes a chemical change that activates the drug and causes the cancer cells to die.
 Since the drug is only active in the areas exposed to the special light, this approach may cause fewer side effects than use of drugs that spread throughout all tissues of the body.
 Several clinical trials are now studying the use of PDT for mesothelioma.
+You can find out more about PDT in our document, Photodynamic Therapy.

 In general, chemotherapy drugs are limited in their effectiveness against mesothelioma.
 As researchers have learned more about the changes in cells that cause cancer, they have been able to develop newer drugs that specifically target these changes.
 Targeted drugs work differently from standard chemotherapy drugs.
 They may sometimes work when chemotherapy drugs do not, and they often have different (and less severe) side effects.

 Other new drugs have different targets.
 For example, some new drugs target mesothelin, a protein found in high levels in mesothelioma cells.
+You can learn more about targeted therapy drugs in our document, Targeted Therapy.

 Newer forms of treatment